Vool14/random/README.md

 # random
-Random for windows (only x32 edition)
+Random app for windows (only x32 edition)